British govt rushing tests to schools so classes can reopen

 Secondary school students in England also will be required to wear face masks when they return to classes after the Christmas holidays and they could also face merged classes amid staffing shortages.

-“The priority is to keep schools open,” British Education Secretary Nadhim Zahawi told Sky News.
-“The testing, the staffing support we’re putting in place, and of course the ventilation is going to make a big difference to schools this year.”

-The highly transmissible omicron variant has caused Britain’s daily new caseload to soar over Christmas and the New Year, with 137,583 infections and 73 deaths reported for England and Wales only on Sunday, with numbers for Scotland and Northern Ireland to be announced after the holiday weekend.
+The highly transmissible omicron variant has caused Britain’s daily new caseload to soar over Christmas and the New Year, with 157,758 infections reported for England and Scotland on Monday.
+Figures for Wales and Northern Ireland were not released.

 Patrick Roach, general secretary of the British teachers’ union NASUWT, welcomed news that more ventilation units and testing kits would be available, but warned Sunday that the education industry has another pressing problem as schools prepare to reopen.